alexa/avs-device-sdk/README.md

 * **USS**: The amount of memory that is private to the process and not shared with any other processes.
 * **PSS**:  The amount of memory shared with other processes; divided by the number of processes sharing each page.

-## Appendix C: Directive Lifecycle Diagram
+## Appendix B: Directive Lifecycle Diagram

 ![Directive Lifecycle](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-voice-service/docs/avs-directive-lifecycle.png)

-## Appendix D: Runtime Configuration of path to CA Certificates
+## Appendix C: Runtime Configuration of path to CA Certificates

 By default libcurl is built with paths to a CA bundle and a directory containing CA certificates.
 You can direct the Alexa Client SDK to configure libcurl to use an additional path to directories containing CA certificates via the [CURLOPT_CAPATH](https://curl.haxx.se/libcurl/c/CURLOPT_CAPATH.html) setting.
 This is done by adding a `"libcurlUtils/CURLOPT_CAPATH"` entry to the `AlexaClientSDKConfig.json` file.
 Here is an example: